Our Team

 A graduate of the National Botanic Gardens of Ireland, Colm has had a diverse career in Horticulture gaining experience in many areas of the industry.
 As part of his role as Head Gardener at Airfield Estate, Colm managed the 3 acres of certified horticultural production using regenerative organic principals, producing seeds, vegetables fruits and flowers.

 Now Head Gardener at Lismore Castle Gardens, Colm is a dedicated exponent of organic horticulture.
 Colm is also a regular contributor to the Irish Garden magazine where he shares his gardening knowledge with a focus on organic methodologies.
-He also presents RTE’s television series Home Grown with our OGI Network Coordinator Kitty Scully.
+He also presented RTE’s television series Home Grown with OGI General Manager Kitty Scully.

 Having completed the OGI Internship in Organic Horticulture and Jim Cronin’s Organic Market Gardening Course in 2015, Conor went on to establish his business, Redwood Market Garden, located in Lorrha, North Tipperary with the aim of growing seasonal vegetables for local farmers markets.